Learning Discretized Neural Networks under Ricci Flow: Abstract

 \section{Abstract}

-In this paper, we consider Discretized Neural Networks (DNNs) consisting of low-precision weights and activations, which suffer from either infinite or zero gradients caused by the non-differentiable discrete function in the training process.
-In this case, most training-based DNNs use the standard Straight-Through Estimator (STE) to approximate the gradient w.r.t. discrete value.
-However, the standard STE will cause the gradient mismatch problem, i.e., the approximated gradient direction may deviate from the steepest descent direction.
-In other words, the gradient mismatch implies the approximated gradient with perturbations.
-To address this problem, we introduce the duality theory to regard the perturbation of the approximated gradient as the perturbation of the metric in Linearly Nearly Euclidean (LNE) manifolds.
-Simultaneously, under the Ricci-DeTurck flow, we prove the dynamical stability and convergence of the LNE metric with the $L^2$-norm perturbation, which can provide a theoretical solution for the gradient mismatch problem.
-In practice, we also present the steepest descent gradient flow for DNNs on LNE manifolds from the viewpoints of the information geometry and mirror descent.
-The experimental results on various datasets demonstrate that our method achieves better and more stable performance for DNNs than other representative training-based methods.
+In this paper, we study Discretized Neural Networks (DNNs) composed of low-precision weights and activations, which suffer from either infinite or zero gradients due to the non-differentiable discrete function during training.
+Most training-based DNNs in such scenarios employ the standard Straight-Through Estimator (STE) to approximate the gradient w.r.t. discrete values.
+However, the use of STE introduces the problem of gradient mismatch, arising from perturbations in the approximated gradient.
+To address this problem, this paper reveals that this mismatch can be interpreted as a metric perturbation in a Riemannian manifold, viewed through the lens of duality theory.
+Building on information geometry, we construct the Linearly Nearly Euclidean (LNE) manifold for DNNs, providing a background for addressing perturbations.
+By introducing a partial differential equation on metrics, i.e., the Ricci flow, we establish the dynamical stability and convergence of the LNE metric with the $L^2$-norm perturbation.
+In contrast to previous perturbation theories with convergence rates in fractional powers, the metric perturbation under the Ricci flow exhibits exponential decay in the LNE manifold.
+Experimental results across various datasets demonstrate that our method achieves superior and more stable performance for DNNs compared to other representative training-based methods.